abhishekarya1/regex/NOTES.md

 ---
 ### Greedy vs Lazy Matching
-Use `?` with any of the six quantifiers to match in a lazy way
+Use `?` with any of the six quantifiers to match in a lazy way.
 <br>
 Good explaination [here](https://javascript.info/regexp-greedy-and-lazy).
 <br>